aukedejong/lovelace-windrose-card/README.md

 I think this strategy results in the best graph, but it possibly takes to much CPU power to calculate on some devices.

 ### Object colors
-For some value the theme variable --primary-text-color is used.
-This is needed if HA switches theme light/dark mode.
+For some values the theme variable --primary-text-color is used.
+This is needed if HA switches theme and light/dark mode.
 CSS color values are allowed.

 | Name                         |  Type  |       Default        | Required | Description                                                                            |